 - Fly less and, when you do fly, purchase carbon offsets (select "Individual" then click on the airplane icon to view the airplane carbon calculator).

 - Consider installing solar panels on your home.

 - Choose low energy-intensive activities (i.e., hiking vs. sky diving, kayaking vs. powerboats, electric vs. gasoline-powered yard equipment).

 - Choose green hotels and encourage hotels you visit to green their practices.

 - Support climate action organizations.
 Research the companies you buy from (especially ongoing purchases).
 If they aren't reducing greenhouse gases themselves and supporting action on climate change, switch to a company that is.

-- Promote a carbon fee and dividend policy to provide incentives for companies and individuals to reduce carbon emissions.
+- Vote like your future depends on it - because it does!
+Always vote in every election for the candidate who is most likely to support climate-friendly policies.
+Ask your elected officials to support a carbon fee and dividend policy to provide incentives for companies and individuals to reduce carbon emissions.

 - Learn more about climate change and share what you learn with others (PowerPoint Recent Findings on Climate Change and Climate Change: What Is It, Proof It's Happening and What You Can Do About It).

 - Encourage and support greenhouse-reducing practices in your community: